is blood sugar levels fluctuating normal?

 I have been feeling ill on and off over the last few months, really tired, very thirsty, nervous and have shaky hands that are always cold and very sweaty.
 I went to get my sugar levels tested today and it was 2.9 at 1:30pm, had my lunch and tea as normal and tested again about an hour after tea and they went up to 7.9 which is obviously good, but i am now feeling shaky again and its nearly bedtime.
 I dont understand sugar levels but most internet searches suggest that sugar levels should be high in the morning to be diagnosed diabetic - what if my blood sugar level is low again in the morning say 3 what does this mean? do blood sugar levels always fluctuate like this? is this normal?
 I have an appointment with my GP tomorrow morning.
 I know I should have gone sooner but been so busy and if I eat choc it stops the shaky hands and nervousness etc so didnt think anything was wrong - should i still be checked out??

-Posted 0 sec ago in Diabetes by GameHunter
+Posted 0 sec ago in Other by GameHunter

 Hi.
 I'm not a doctor yet, so see your doctor tomorrow, and hopefully he should prescribe you some medicine.
 There are plenty of factors: possibly too much stress, diabetes, lack of exercise, etc. However, I'm not a doctor (yet!) so I can only give you the shockingly limited information I know.
 See your GP.